 He was being a wealthy person, while he appeared to be broke.
 All through the power of an energized, loving, inspired mindset.
 Is it any wonder why he eventually built a net worth of over $350 million dollars?

 Meditate.
 Exercise to raise your vibe.
 Pray.
 Buy and study self-help programs.
 Jump into an icy cold shower to raise your vibe (but first speak to your doctor).
+As within, so without.

 As within, so without.

-5. Embrace Being Uncomfortable
+5. Embrace being uncomfortable

 Professional bloggers are comfortable with feeling uncomfortable (versus shying away from the feeling).
 Amateur bloggers shy away from being uncomfortable, seeing every fear as a roadblock versus a stepping stone.

 Even if you feel terrified to write and submit the first guest post you need to do it.
 Feel the fear.
 Do it anyway.
 Feeling fear but moving toward the fear is one hallmark of hyper-successful bloggers.

 All the uncomfortable stuff you resist doing is the exact stuff that would make you a professional blogger.
 Do it.
 Even if you fear it.

 Monetize slowly but steadily.
-Gradually add one income stream to your blog every 3 to 6 months.
+Gradually add one new income stream to your blog every 3 to 6 months.
 Professional bloggers continually add income streams to build their cash flow, but do so patiently.

 Learn one stream inside-out.
 Generate income through the stream.
 Become intimate with working the channel.
 Then add more channels that are resonant with your passions.

 Slow, but steady monetizing helps you tap into multiple streams of income.
 If you check Pat Flynn’s income reports you will see this concept at play.
 He generates a staggering amount of income through a dizzying array of income streams.

 If you’re following proven advice from pros do not give up or quit using the advice after 3 months or 6 months or even a year.

-Pro-bloggers persist.
+Professional bloggers persist.
 Amateurs quit or fail or make excuses or complain about circumstances.

 My biggest “amateur hour” mistake was quitting on proven strategies.
 My smartest pro-blogger move was persisting in applying proven strategies.

+Your Turn!
 What tips can you add to this list?